-Jenna is a skater, photographer and filmmaker based in London.
+Jenna is a skater and photographer based in London

 My favourite photographer is Giles Duley Photography and I regularly look at what he has shot for inspiration in my own work.

 The No Comply Network is a great place to come and network – there are so few places and opportunities regularly advertised that this is the one skaters should definitely check out.

 Last year I finished making my second all-female skate film, Days Like These.
 Lots of fun in the making of it but I have decided now to move back to projects focusing on photography, with maybe just a little bit of film slipped in there and should be putting something out as of January.